Daikon-Sun/Routing-Visualization/README.md

 # Visualization Tools for Physical Design Routing
 Two sets of visualization tools written in python3 for routing in physical design.

-Users are able to zoom in/out, turn on/off objects, and drag around.
+Users are able to zoom in/out, turn on/off objects, drag around, and clicked on objects (only in 2d-visualize).

 ## Table of Contents